Alumni Association Records

 This collection contains the official records of the Alumni Association at The University of North Carolina at Greensboro.
 They reflect the various activities of the office.

 These records contain material related to a variety of topics including, but not limited to address forms, alumni biographies, alumni chapters, alumni classes, anniversaries, the Board of Trustees, birth announcements, budgets and funding, clippings, committees, conferences, correspondence, grade sheets, invitations, meeting minutes, obituaries, oral histories, pamphlets, postcards, questionnaires, reunions, scholarships, seminars and other alumni related items.
-Formats of the materials include correspondence, meeting minutes, oral history transcripts, papers, reports, and an archive of the department's website.
+Formats of the materials include correspondence, meeting minutes, oral history transcripts, papers, reports, scrapbooks, and an archive of the department's website.